-20. Extended School and Off-Site Arrangements
+20. Extended School and Off-Site Arrangements/ Use of school premises for non-school activities

-Where extended school activities are provided by and managed by the school, our own safeguarding and Child Protection policy and procedures continue to apply.
+Where extended school activities are provided by and managed by the school, our own Safeguarding and Child Protection Policy and Procedures continue to apply.
 Events run through Milton Abbey (via Milton Abbey School Services (MASS) or the Milton Abbey Association (MAA) also adhere to the school safeguarding policy and procedures.